 Individual Preservation

-Your files deserve to be undeletable too.
+Your files deserve durable preservation too.

 Not just research papers.
 Not just institutional records.
 Your photos.
 Your writing.
 Your downloaded books.
 Your school essays.
 Your family videos.
 Everything you have ever created or collected deserves to survive a hard drive failure.